Economy of Sarawak: Renewable energy

 High rainfall and availability of dam construction sites has enabled several hydroelectric dams to be built, such as Batang Ai Dam, Bakun Dam, and Murum Dam.
 In February 2008, Sarawak Corridor of Renewable Energy (SCORE) was launched, utilising electricity generated from hydroelectric dams and coal-fire power plants in Sarawak to develop ten priority industries in Sarawak, namely oil and gas, aluminium, steel, and glass manufacturing industries, timber and palm oil industries, livestock, aquaculture, and tourism industries.
 As of 2018, a total of 22 projects invested RM 79.3 billion into the corridor, where ten of them were in operation.
 Majority of the investments went to Samalaju industrial park in Bintulu.

 In 2017, the state government authorised Sarawak Energy to conduct researches on commercial applications of hydrogen fuel technology.
 In 2019, the first integrated hydrogen production and refueling plant in Southeast Asia was launched in Kuching with collaboration with Linde plc.
 Besides, several hydrogen buses were also launched.
 As of 2022, Sarawak Economic Development Corporation (SEDC), a statutory body of the government of Sarawak, had partnered with various companies on hydrogen technology development, such as Petronas, Japanese Eneos Corporation, Australian H2X Global, French group Thales New Energy, and South Korean Samsung Engineering, POSCO and Lotte Chemical.
+Hydrogen powered Autonomous Rail Rapid Transit (ART) was introduced in Kuching in August 2023.

+Sarawak Energy and Sarawak Biodiversity Centre started to collaborate with the Japanese CHITOSE Group on a microalgae research project in 2020.
+The microalgae production facility was launched in April 2023 at Sejingkat, Petra Jaya.
+Potential applications of microalgae are: sustainable aviation fuels, animal feeds and pharmaceutical products.